CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 After the process is completed, open **CompuTec WebClient Start** again and verify that the application loads correctly.

-## Problem: Couldn't activate background processing in CompuTec AppEngine
+## Problem: Background processing can't be activated in CompuTec AppEngine

 In some **CompuTec AppEngine** installations, administrators may encounter an issue where **Background Processing** cannot be activated for a company.
 When attempting to enable it, the activation fails and you can see an error.